Envel-Experimental/HeliosLauncher/docs/DownloadSystem.md

 Once the distribution index is trusted, every file is protected:
 1.  **Immutable Identity**: Files are identified by their SHA1/SHA256 hash.
 2.  **Streaming Verification**: The `DownloadEngine` pipes every download through a native crypto hasher.
+3.  **Mandatory Seeder Check**: Before seeding a file to others, the launcher recalculates the hash from disk to prevent poisoning.
+4.  **Symlink Traversal Protection**: All paths are resolved to their `realpath` to prevent symlinks from pointing outside the whitelisted directories.
-3.  **Atomic Rename**: Files are written as `.tmp`.
+5.  **Atomic Rename**: Files are written as `.tmp`.
 If the final hash check fails, the `.tmp` is destroyed.
-The file system only sees valid completions.

 ```mermaid
 sequenceDiagram